dronekit/dronekit-python/docs/develop/sitl_setup.rst

 DroneKit-SITL
 =============

-DroneKit-SITL is the simplest, fastest and easiest way to run SITL on Windows, Linux, or MAC OSX.
+DroneKit-SITL is the simplest, fastest and easiest way to run SITL on Windows, Linux (x86 architecture only), or Mac OS X.
 It is installed from Python's *pip* tool on all platforms, and works by downloading and running pre-built vehicle binaries that are appropriate for the host operating system.